Menu

 • benefits: can include Gift Aid reporting and automated ‘thank you’ messages.

-Parish Buying has negotiated a very good offer with Give A Little (in partnership with SumUp), offering you the lower transaction rate we have seen (1.95%) and free premium membership until the end of 2023.
+Parish Buying has negotiated a very good offer with Give A Little (in partnership with SumUp), offering you the lower transaction rate we have seen (1.95%) and free premium membership until at least the end of 2026.
 To set up an online giving page with Give A Little, follow our step-by-step guide.

 There is a comprehensive list of providers with with Parish Buying’s special rates, and many church management apps also provide online giving options, although these can be expensive.